 Digraph: A grapheme made of two letters that represent one sound.
 An example is the 'sh' in 'shop'.
+Your child may use the mantra 'two letters, one sound' when they spot a digraph.

 Schwa: This is the name for the most common sound in English.
 It is the unstressed sound that we find in many words and can be spelled in many ways.
 It makes an 'uh' sound, which varies according to accent.
 Examples include: the, better, carrot, balloon.